bmingles/deephaven-nodejs-experiments/README.md

 Examples of consuming [Deephaven](https://deephaven.io/) JS API from NodeJS.

+## Installation

+To run the examples:

+1. Clone this github repo
+1. Install node v20+ (there is a .nvmrc config in the repo if you use [nvm](https://github.com/nvm-sh/nvm))
+1. `npm install`

 ## Community Examples

 Examples of consuming JS API from a Deephaven Community server.